jianshu93/Competitive_mapping/README.md

 # Output and related
 1. In output directory you will have sorted bam files for each genome and also a big sorted bam file for all genomes.
 Those bam files for each genome can be used for recuitment plot (https://github.com/KGerhardt/RecruitPlotEasy) (bwa-mem and bowtie2 is supported, see an example below).
 The big bam file can be used for calculation of coverage depth et.al. using CoverM (https://github.com/wwood/CoverM)
 2. Justified TAD80 is based on BedGraph.tad.rb in enveomics (https://github.com/lmrodriguezr/enveomics) but mapped reads are filtered using filterBam before calculating.
-3. The filtered bam files in step 2 can be directly used for variant calling.
+3. The filtered bam files in step 2 in the output directory can be directly used for variant calling.
 Softwares such as freebayes (https://github.com/freebayes/freebayes) and GATK (https://github.com/broadinstitute/gatk) can be used.
-For example:
+See below.

 # Comparison between different tools
 bwa/bwa-mem2 mapping, MAG001, recruitment plot